pvjosue/pytorch_convNd/README.md

 # TorchNDFunctions
 This repo contains functions for tensors with n-dimensions.

-This repo contains functions for tensors with n-dimensions.
 Functions like ConvNd, ConvTransposeNd, BatchNormNd, DropoutNd